CloudWebManage/cwm-worker-deployment-minio/README.md

 ## Gateway Mode

-In this mode the Minio instance acts as a gateway to other S3-compatible service
+In this mode the Minio instance acts as a gateway to supported services

+### Gateway to other Minio instance

 You can start a docker-compose environment which includes 2 minio instances - one acting as the gateway and one as the source instance: